Leandrolsantos/slider/README.md

 ## Sobre

-It´s a slide transitioning between 4 images of my favorites movies.
+It´s a slide transitioning between 4 images of my top 5 favorites movies.

 ### Objetivos